Detecting the pure triangle sigularity effect through the $\psi(2S) \to p \bar{p} \eta / p \bar{p} \pi^0$ process: The triangle singularity caused by the loop

 \subsection{The main mechanisms of the $\psi(2S) \to p \bar{p} \eta / p \bar{p} \pi^0$ process}

 The triangle loop diagram and tree diagram, which are shown in Fig.~\ref{fig:loop-and-background}, are both important for the $\psi(2S) \to p \bar{p} \eta / p \bar{p} \pi^0$ process.
 The triangle singularity we interested exists in the former, hence the latter is named as background in this work.
 In the triangle loop diagram, $\psi(2S)$ first decays into $J/\psi$ and $\eta$, then $J/\psi$ decays into a $p\bar{p}$ pair and $\eta$ just moves along.
 When $p$ catches up with $\eta$, they interact and re-scatter into the $p \eta~(p \pi)$ final state, and this case generates the triangle singularity.
 In Fig.~\ref{fig:loop-and-background}(b), firstly $\psi(2S)$ decays into an anti-proton $\bar{p}$ and an excited nucleon $N^\ast$, then $N^\ast$ decays into the final state $p \eta~(p \pi)$.
 It should be mentioned that in this work we ignore three diagrams, i.e., the loop diagram where the exchanged particle changes from $p$ to $\bar{p}$ and also exchanges the positions of the proton and anti-proton in the final states, the tree diagrams $\psi(2S) \to (\eta / \pi^0) (J/\psi \to \bar{p} p)$ and $\psi(2S) \to p \left(\bar{N}^\ast \to \bar{p} (\eta/\pi^0) \right)$.
-The reason is that what we focus on here is the distribution of $p\eta/p\pi^0$ invariant mass spectra, and all the three ignored diagrams will only have a smooth and flat contribution.
+The relevant reasons will be discussed in detail at the end of Sec. \ref{sec3A}.

 The tree diagram is obviously dominant in Fig.~\ref{fig:loop-and-background}, thus, our main target is to check whether the narrow peak caused by the loop diagram is visible or not.
 We adopt the effective Lagrangian approach to do the calculation and the general forms of the amplitudes that describing the Feynman diagrams in Fig.~\ref{fig:loop-and-background} are written as